Risco de los Claveles

 Risco de los Claveles, (in English, Carnation Crag), is the second highest peak in the Sierra de Guadarrama (Sistema Central, Spain).
 It is 2366 meters high (7835 ft.), and is located in the northwest of Peñalara Natural Park, 700 meters north from Peñalara peak.
-Risco de los Claveles is in the limit between the provinces of Segovia and Madrid.
+Risco de los Claveles is in the limit between the Province of Segovia and Community of Madrid.

 Description

 Risco de los Claveles as seen from Laguna de los Pájaros.

 Risco de los Claveles from Peñalara.

 Risco de los Claveles is a sharp mount.
 The sides are covered in vegetation.
 Under 2000 meters, there is abundant life:pine, eagles, insects and vultures.
 Above that, there are some bushes and grass.